-There is never a lack of opportunities to get involved at Northwestern Connecticut Community College!
-All of NCCC’s clubs and organizations look forward to welcoming new students.
+There is never a lack of opportunities to get involved at CT State Northwestern !
+All of Northwestern’s clubs and organizations look forward to welcoming new students.
 And with a variety of them to choose from – all representing a diversity of student interests – you’re sure to find a group for you.
-If not, you can always start your own club at NCCC – all ideas are welcome!
-Learn how to start a new club or organization here.
+If not, you can always start your own club – all ideas are welcome!

 Criminal Justice Association